user-sbd/dev/notes/lyrics/ideas.md

 no ID in the club dey know we the ones
-CID in the crib taking all the fundz they know we the ones who stack smoking on dem runtz
+CID in the crib taking all the fundz they know we the ones who stack smoking on dem runtz when u take a life nigga ain no refund